 That’s what I always thought.
-And the most obvious thing here is that every therapist would agree with me.
+And the most obvious thing here is that nearly every therapist would agree with me.
 Short of the Anti-Social Personality Disorder, they’d all agree that a narcissist is just about incurable.
 Sites devoted to healing – where the site owner believes in healing – say nothing about how to cure a narcissist.

 I hadn’t given this particular malady special attention.
 I believe that it is possible for most people to heal from whatever ails them, so why leave narcissism out?

 But then I had an enlightening conversation.
 A friend of mine was mentioning her narcissistic mother.
 This mother had emotionally tortured my friend growing up and now she keeps a psychological distance although they are in touch sometimes during the week – by text.
 My friend’s son was at his grandmother’s and my friend’s mother commented on how happy her grandson seemed since he got into the college of his choice.
 “But,” her mother started to say, "it's so expensive.
 And it's so far away," and continued a litany of objections.
 “I don’t know what to do with my mother,” my friend concluded.

 “Tell her to be happy for her grandson,” I said.

 What, Exactly Is Narcissism?
 (And It's Not What You Think)

 My friend didn’t see what value that statement had, and it was at that point, in explaining why this was a very powerful statement for her mother to hear, that I figured out narcissism.